 - 115° & Above: All activities will be suspended until the heat index is below 115.

-The Heat Index will be watched by the on-site Directors, the on-site UICs and the USSSA State Director’s Office.
+The Heat Index will be watched by the on-site Directors, the on-site UICs, and the USSSA State Director’s Office.
 The Heat Index Policy will be implemented and enforced by the State Director’s Office.
 The State Director’s Office will attempt to reschedule games as needed to complete the schedule.
 The standards above are in compliance with the Department of Health and Mental Hygiene and local counties.

 Revised Date: December 2020.